Day Block Building

-In April 2005, Jeff Hahn purchased the building and spent the next few years restoring it, making sure to retain its old-fashioned character.
+In April 2005, Jeff Hahn purchased the building and spent the next few years restoring it, making sure to retain its original Queen Anne character.
 In 2006, the third floor of the Day Block Building became home to Hahn's local web application development and internet marketing firm, Internet Exposure.
-The firm sparked controversy for not paying its contractors in 2022.
-The business is still in operation today.

-In 2009, the Day Block Event Center, a local event venue, opened on the second floor.
-It quickly became a popular spot for weddings, parties and corporate events in the Downtown Minneapolis area.
+In 2009, the Day Block Event Center, a local wedding venue, opened on the second floor.
+It quickly became a popular spot for weddings, private parties and corporate meetings and events in the Downtown Minneapolis area.
 The venue is still in operation today.

-In January 2014, Day Block Brewing, located on the building's ground floor, opened to the public as a local brewpub, brewing beer and serving food.
+In January 2014, Day Block Brewing, located on the building's ground floor, opened to the public as a local brewpub, brewing beer, seltzers, and non-alcoholic beverages like Kombucha and Kanna Tea as well as full service restaurant serving pizza, burgers, and wings.

-Today, the Day Block Building is located in the epicenter of the Downtown Minneapolis East neighborhood, near the former site of the Hubert H. Humphrey Metrodome and the Mill City Museum.
+Today, the Day Block Building is located in the epicenter of the Downtown Minneapolis East neighborhood, near the former site of the Hubert H. Humphrey Metrodome, and now the US Bank Stadium (home of the Minnesota Vikings) and the Mill City Museum.